totaljs/jComponent/readme.md

 The components work is the browser `window.` scope.
 So each path in the form of `path.to.something` is automatically routed into `window.path.to.something`.
 The library automatically creates values according the binding path.

+The library can be loaded with `async` attribute.

 ***

 ## HTML definition